-Mr Holm is Vice President Finance and Investor Relations at Wilh.
+Mr Holm is a VP of corporate finance, strategy and investor relations at Wilh.
 Wilhelmsen Holding ASA.

-Mr Holm has 30 years' experience from shipping and automotive logistics, including serving as CFO of Wallenius Wilhelmsen Logistics AS and as non-executive director of Group CAT and other European based vehicle logistics companies.
+Mr Holm was also the former CFO of Wallenius Wilhelmsen Logistics AS and a non-executive director of Group CAT and other European based vehicle logistics companies.

-Mr Holm was appointed as a director of Qube on 7 November 2011.
+Mr Holm was appointed as an alternate director of Qube on 7 November 2011.